 “Prospect!
 Captain Shakes here.
 I read you.
 Nice to hear you didn’t go down with that last torp.”

 “Indeed.
-Unfortunately Gregory here has a theory that now the Grackle is after us for another ramming.
+Unfortunately, Gregory here has a theory that now the Grackle is after us for another ramming.
 Based on the speed they’ve put on, I’m inclined to agree with him.
-So… what’s the plan now?”
+So . . . what’s the plan now?”

 “Aye.
-Well Hemi says he still thinks he can take them down.
+Well, Hemi says he still thinks he can take them down.
 He just needs to deliver one of his devices to a weaker part of their sub than the ram—which is what they detonated the last one with.”

 “And how is he going to do that?”

 “No idea.
-I’m just steering the boat the way the Boss says.
-Hang on…” A few seconds of static came across the radio, and then Shakes picked up again.
+I’m just steering the boat the way the boss says.
+Hang on . . .”
+A few seconds of static came across the radio, and then Shakes picked up again.
 “Hemi says you should just keep running—make evasive moves if you can.
 He’s going to maneuver us into position to deliver a second device.”

 “OK.
-But keep in mind we’re down to maybe 15 minutes on the battery here.
+But keep in mind we’re down to maybe fifteen minutes on the battery here.
 As soon as that’s gone, we’re a dead-in-the-water target for a boat with an intention to ram.”

 Another second passed.
-“Hemi says—get this — ‘he will take your remaining battery into his calculations.’”
+“Hemi says—get this—he will ‘take your remaining battery into his calculations.’”

 “If anyone beside Hemi had said that to me, I wouldn’t be able to take it as any kind of reassurance.
-Don’t sink Captain Shakes—I need Hemi back.”
+Don’t sink, Captain Shakes—I need Hemi back.”

-“Don’t you sink either Captain Percy—I’ve gotten used to the hot meals on your boat!
+“Don’t you sink either, Captain Percy—I’ve gotten used to the hot meals on your boat!
 Out.”

 As Percy hung the mic back up above her head, Bastian reached one long finger out and fruitlessly tapped the battery gauge.